xvca/bru/readme.md

 This is the web interface / sidecar software for [Autobru](https://github.com/xvca/autobru).

 While Autobru handles the hardware side (connecting the ESP32 to your Bookoo scale and Breville Dual Boiler), **Bru** gives you a nice UI to interact with it.
-It visualizes your shot in real-time, lets you manage settings, and now includes a full database to track your coffee journey.
+It visualizes your shot in real-time, lets you manage settings, and now includes a full database to track brews and gear.

 ## How it works

 You can use this app in two ways:

 1.  **Just the Control Panel:** If you don't care about tracking data, you can just use the main dashboard to monitor weight/flow rate and start/stop brews.
 No account needed.
 2.  **Full Tracking:** Create an account to unlock the database features.
 You can track your bean inventory, log your brews, and manage equipment.
+This is all done locally if you're self-hosting.

 ### Features